 The Texas Transportation Code requires that every person stop and take certain actions following a crash that results in property damage or injury.
 To avoid a criminal charge of leaving the scene of an accident:

 - An accident involving injury or death – Stop or immediately return to the scene to render aid, provide your personal information, and show your driver’s license if requested.

 - An accident involving damage to an occupied vehicle – Stop as close as possible without obstructing traffic, render aid, provide your personal information, and show your driver’s license if requested.

 - An accident involving damage to an unattended vehicle – Stop and locate the driver or owner and provide your contact information, or leave a note in a conspicuous place providing your information and the circumstances of the crash.

-- Accident involving damage to fixtures or highway landscaping – Stop and take “reasonable steps” to find the owner or person in charge of the property, provide your contact information, and show your driver’s license if requested.
+- An accident involving damage to fixtures or highway landscaping – Stop and take “reasonable steps” to find the owner or person in charge of the property, provide your contact information, and show your driver’s license if requested.
 If the damage is more than $1,000, file a report with law enforcement.

 Failure to do so in any of these cases can get you arrested and held until you can see a judge.